 - This large site can accommodate a blend of higher density residential development that would support commercial uses to the west.
-Townhomes and multifamily apartments should also be considered in order to increase the population around the Orchard Road commercial corridor.
+Townhomes and multi-family apartments should also be considered in order to increase the population around the Orchard Road commercial corridor.
 North of Oak Street, development should include an extension of Waterford Road to Orchard Road, and an extension of the easternmost access drive of the Woodman's Market site.
-South of Oak Street, development should include and extension of Hearthstone Lane in the Windstone Place subdivision.
-Throughout the site, trails should be provided that would connect the emerging commercial areas and the proposed trail along the ComEd utility corridor. - The area west of the river includes the Winters subdivision, Erickson-Johnson subdivision, and the eastern third of the Slakers subdivision.
-The area east of the river includes the A.H.
-Stone subdivision, M.E.
-Pierce subdivision, and Owners subdivision.
-These areas include some of North Aurora's oldest housing and, some of the housing stock in these neighborhoods is considered not competitive with new products coming online.
-The Village should review and amend the zoning regulations and designations, including a zoning overlay district, in this area to allow for expansions and improvements that would allow homes to include modern amenities.
-The Village should also work with property owners to identify funding sources for the maintenance of housing, lots, and public rights-of-way. - This site, designated as mixed-use in the Future Land Use Plan, is located between IL 31 and the Valley Green subdivision.
-As redevelopment of the golf course continues, this site could accommodate a number of uses.
-If residential uses are feasible, the site should include townhouses or multifamily development that takes advantage of proximity to the Village Center, the proposed bike trail along the ComEd utility corridor, and the Fox Piver corridor. - This collection of sites includes single-family housing fronting on or in close proximity to the Fox River.
-These homes are generally viable and appropriate in the short term.
-However, as Town Center redevelopment occurs and as portions of IL 31 transition to multifamily housing, these areas should be encouraged and have the flexibility to bed redeveloped as either townhouses, multifamily, or mixed-use developments that maximize access to the Fox River and consider the dramatic terrain along the river - This potential annexation area should include single-family development that is compatible with existing neighborhoods to the west and north.
+South of Oak Street, development should include and extension of Crestone and Heartstone in the Windstone Place subdivision.
+Throughout the site, trails should be provided that would connect the emerging commercial areas and the proposed trail along the ComEd utility corridor. - This area includes the Winters subdivision, Ericson-Johnson subdivision, and eastern third of the Slakers subdivision.
+The area includes some of North Aurora's oldest housing and, some of the housing stock in these neighborhoods is considered not competitive with new products coming on-line.
+The Village should review and amend the zoning regulations and designations in this area to allow for expansions and improvements that would allow homes to include modern amenities.
+The Village should also work with property owners to identify funding sources for the maintenance of housing, lots, and public rights-of-way. - This site, designated as mixed-use in the Future Land Use Plan, is located between IL 31 and the Valley Green Golf Course.
+As redevelopment of the golf course occurs, this site could accommodate a number of uses.
+If residential uses are feasible, the site should include townhouse or multi-family development that takes advantage of proximity to the Village Center, proposed bike trail along the ComEd utility corridor, and Fox River corridor. - This collection of sites includes single-family housing fronting on or in close proximity to the Fox River.
+These homes are generally viable and appropriate in the short-term.
+However, as Town Center redevelopment occurs and as portions of IL 31 transition to multi-family housing, these areas should be encouraged to redevelop as townhouses that maximize access to the Fox River and consider the dramatic terrain along the river corridor. - This site is currently the Fox Valley Golf Course under the ownership of the City of Aurora.
+However, as redevelopment is considered for the site, the Village should work with stakeholders to establish a vision and development concept that includes single-family housing.
+The southern portion of the site could include townhouse development that is compatible with and an appropriate transition from the Fairway View development on Ridge Road.
+Development of this site should include connections to surrounding neighborhoods at Oak Crest Drive and Ridge Road, integrate a trail system that would connect to the Red Oak Nature Preserve, and the preservation of trees through a design concept that would utilize existing fairways and streets.
+Existing ponds and lakes should be preserved as stormwater facilities, and the Village should work with IDOT to establish a safe crossing of IL 25 to Red Oak Nature Preserve. - This potential annexation area should include single-family development that is compatible with existing neighborhoods to the west and north.
 The site should accommodate the extensions of Hammer Lane and Lloyd Lane to Hart Road.
-The southernmost portion of the site, near Hart Road and Butterfield Road, is reserved for local commercial development. - This area will eventually be annexed into the Village.
-Once incorporated, the Village needs to amend the area's zoning designation to accommodate additional residential neighborhoods.
-This area is also home to existing agribusinesses, such as greenhouses and pumpkin patches, and the Village should preserve them and promote these types of businesses where appropriate.
+A portion of the site near Hart Road and Butterfield Road is reserved for local commercial development.

-OVERALL RESIDENTIAL AREA PRINCIPLES
+OYERALL RESIDENTIAL AREA PRINCIPLES